vince15dk/blockchain/README.md

 Get /block-explorer
 ```

-* You can explore the blocks in search of transaction history, hash, and block Id
+* You can explore the blocks in search of the transaction record, hash, and user history